TheRenegadeCoder/sample-programs/docs/projects/capitalize/index.md

 react -> React
 java -> Java
 car -> Car
-a long string term: A long string term
+a long string term -> A long string term
 ```

 In addition, there should be some error handling for situations where the user